themeblvd/portfolios/readme.txt

 * List associated portfolios at the bottom of the portfolio item post (for framework 2.5+ themes).
 * Added portfolio archive options at *Appearance > Theme Options > Content > Portfolios* (for framework 2.5+ themes).
 * Fixes for Layout Builder 2.0+ integration.
+* Added support for filtering with Post Grid, Post List, and Post Showcase elements of Layout Builder 2.0+ (for framework 2.5+ themes).
 * GlotPress compatibility (for 2015 wordpress.org release).

 = 1.0.1 =